top of page

 Aleisha Amohia

-Aleisha is the Koha Technical Lead at Catalyst IT, an open source software company, where she started out as an intern software developer in 2014.
+Aleisha is the technical lead of rōpū kohinga at Catalyst IT, an open-source software company, which she joined as an intern software developer in 2014.
 She is a Victoria University of Wellington graduate with a Bachelor of Science (Computer Science and Artificial Intelligence) and a Bachelor of Commerce (Management and Information Systems).

 Allan Brown